top of page

 For we dare not make ourselves of the number, or compare ourselves with some that commend themselves: but they measuring themselves by themselves, and comparing themselves among themselves, are not wise.

-If we do the contrary, we are not wise, so thankfully we now have wisdom on the right mindset and approach to this walk:
+• If we do make ourselves of the number of the elect or compare and commend ourselves amongst each other, we are not wise in Alahayim.
+Thankfully we now have wisdom on the right mindset and approach to this walk:

 Php 3:15-16